mhx/dwarfs/doc/mkdwarfs.md

   will completely disable duplicate segment search.

 - `-W`, `--window-size=`*value*:
   Window size of cyclic hash used for segmenting.
-This is again an exponent to a base of two.
+This is an exponent to a base of two.
 Cyclic hashes are used by `mkdwarfs` for finding identical segments across multiple files.
 This is done on top of duplicate file detection.
 If a reasonable amount of duplicate segments is found,